Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Day 1

-Upon arrival at Sorong Airport, our SwimTrek representative will meet you at arrivals.
-From here, there is a short transfer ride to our liveaboard vessel, the SMY Ondina, a classic Phinisi style vessel, built with tropical woods following traditional techniques.
-Once you have had a chance to relax, your SwimTrek guides and ship’s captain will host a welcome drink and briefing on the ship’s aft deck where we will cover the plan for the week in more detail.
+Upon arrival at Sorong Airport, our SwimTrek representative will meet you at Arrivals.
+From here, there is a short transfer ride to our live-on-board vessel, the SMY Ondina, a classic Phinisi-style vessel, built with tropical woods following traditional techniques.
+Once you have had a chance to relax, your SwimTrek guides and ship captain will host a welcome drink and briefing on the ship’s aft deck, where we will cover the plan for the week in more detail.

 We weigh anchor and head for Mioskon island, which lies off the Gam Peninsula on Waigeo.
 Here we set about on a short circumnavigation of this limestone outcrop.
-The reef here fringes right next to the island and can be within a few metres of the surface which makes it excellent for swimming over.
-Yellow Snapper is often spotted in this vicinity.
+The reef here curves up right next to the island and can be seen within a few metres of the surface, which makes it excellent for swimming over.
+Yellow snapper is often spotted in this vicinity.
 Back on board, we enjoy the first of our dinners, a blend of modern Indonesian cuisine with a Western touch.

 Day 2